 North Sea, Germany

-The FICG consortium (Engie Fabricom, Smulders and CG) will design, supply and install the complete offshore substation for the German utility EnBW.
+The FICG consortium (Engie Fabricom, Smulders and CG) was responsible for the design, supply and installation of the complete offshore substation for the German utility EnBW.

 The EnBW Hohe See wind farm will comprise 71 wind turbines with a total capacity of 497 MW.
 It covers an area of about 40 square kilometers in the German exclusive economic zone of the North Sea, 90 kilometers north of Borkum and 100 kilometers north-west of Helgoland, with water depths of up to 39 meters.
 The wind farm will be connected to the German high voltage grid via the BorWin3 converter platform.